wu-hongjun/heiya/README.md

 ## Announcement
 Heiya is iterating quickly under active development.
 Function calls and arguments will change, so please keep your version updated and refer to the newest examples in the documentation.
+Note: As of Heiya v2.2.1, Heiya now has experimental Windows support.

 ## Introduction
 Heiya allows you to easily translate between JPG/TIFF and AVIF/HEIC, without losing image metadata such as geotag and lens information.
 All the common operations can be done using one line of code.